COMPREHENSIVE EVERGLADES RESTORATION PLAN

 The Water Resources Development Act (WRDA) of 2000, Section 601 (b)(1)(A), authorized the Comprehensive Everglades Restoration Plan (CERP) as the framework for restoration of the South Florida ecosystem.
 The Biscayne Bay Coastal Wetlands Phase I Project was authorized under Section 7002 (5) (5) of the Water Resources Reform Development Act (WRRDA) of 2014.
 The purpose of the Biscayne Bay Coastal Wetlands Project is to rehydrate wetlands and reduce point-source discharges into Biscayne Bay.
 The project, located in southeast Miami-Dade County, incorporates the Deering Estate, the Cutler Wetlands, the L-31E Flow-way/North Canal, and recreational features.

 Phase 2 extends the project into the Barnes Sound area and includes construction of 4 pump stations, mosquito ditch plugs, and culverts.
-Information gained through adaptive management actions in Phase 1 will support Phase 2 planning.
+Phase 2 has been incorporated into the ongoing Biscayne Bay and Southeast Everglades Ecosystem Restoration (BBSEER) feasibility/planning study.
+Information gained through adaptive management actions in Phase 1 will support BBSEER planning.

 |Estimated Total Cost